-Given possibly-relative 'filename', resolve it using the search path rules and return the full resolved filename.
+Given possibly-relative 'filename' (UTF-8 encoded), resolve it using the search path rules and return the full resolved filename.

 Get information or metadata about the named texture and store it in data.

 Data names may include any of the following: